 I’m a nostalgia freak.
 There was a lot in the 90s I only saw but never fully experienced and that decade was the happiest of my life.
 VHS tapes played a major part of that and I love hearing about collectors, especially ones this quirky.

-One of the creepiest videos in their collection has to be Rent-A-Friend, where the man in the video will be your “friend” in exchange for nothing (well, however much you initially paid for the VHS but that’s all).
+One of the creepiest videos in the VHS Guys collection has to be Rent-A-Friend, where the man in the video will be your “friend” in exchange for nothing (well, however much you initially paid for the VHS but that’s all).
 It’s an example of an “interactive” video; all the rage in the 80s and 90s.
 They ask you a question and leave pause for you to “answer”.
 I remember playing a 90s board game called Atmosfear using this “technology” (sorry for all the quotations but they’re necessary).
 At 4, it felt like magic because it really WAS talking back to me.